 If a dispute cannot be settled by direct negotiation or mediation, you or the insurer may apply to the Court to decide what rehabilitation is reasonable and appropriate.

 - Road to Recovery – Rehabilitation following a motor vehicle accident

 This brochure provides more detailed information about rehabilitation in the Queensland CTP scheme.

 This booklet is designed to aid the recovery of people with a whiplash injury and to supplement care being provided by a health professional.

 This website provides evidence based information about whiplash injury management.

-If you have further queries on rehabilitation for your injury, talk to your doctor or rehabilitation provider, the insurer, your solicitor (if you are legally represented) or the Enquiry Line on 1800 CTP QLD (1800 287 753).
+If you have further queries on rehabilitation for your injury, talk to your doctor or rehabilitation provider, the insurer, your solicitor (if you are legally represented) or contact us.